From Ideas to Action: ISUH’s On-the-Ground Initiatives

 • Mud to Mortar: Improving flooring for better health in Bangladesh

-A simple intervention, replacement of dirt floors with concrete, can drastically improve the health and lives of household residents.
-The project centers on construction of a cost-effective, low-tech, easily cleaned concrete flooring intervention and education campaigns informing beneficiaries and the community on best sanitation and hygiene practices.
-As a result, household members report improved health (reduced diarrhea, respiratory illness, and skin conditions) and well-being, reduced spending on healthcare and lost days of productivity, and significantly decreased time spent on cleaning and maintaining dirt floors.
+A simple intervention — replacing dirt floors with concrete — can drastically improve the health and daily lives of household residents.
+The project centers on constructing cost-effective, low-tech, easily cleaned concrete floors, paired with education campaigns on sanitation and hygiene.
+As a result, households report improved health (including reductions in diarrhea, respiratory illness, and skin conditions), lower healthcare expenses and lost productivity, and significantly less time spent cleaning and maintaining dirt floors.

 • Sustainable Dengue Control in Sub-Saharan Africa